Teletherapy for Substance Abuse Disorders

 Choosing and Starting Teletherapy for Substance Use Disorders

-How to evaluate teletherapy providers and programs (credentials, treatment approach)
+How to evaluate teletherapy providers and programs (qualifications, treatment approach)

 Questions to ask a prospective provider: